 INSTITUTIONAL MISSION INSTITUTIONAL MISSION AND GOALS I. Mission and Goals The mission of Georgia Highlands College, a state college of the University System of Georgia, is to provide access to excellent educational opportunities for the intellectual, cultural and physical development of a diverse population through pre-baccalaureate associate degree transfer degree programs, career associate degree programs, and targeted baccalaureate degree programs that meet the economic development needs of the region.
 To achieve this mission of being a gateway to success for students, Georgia Highlands College has articulated the following goals: - Effect quality teaching and learning that are focused on academic achievement and personal and professional growth. - Provide comprehensive student services that encourage and enable all students to be successful learners. - Engage students in a challenging atmosphere that prepares them for responsibility and leadership in an evolving global environment. - Utilize appropriate technologies to advance programs, services and operations to support teaching and learning. - Maintain efficient and effective administrative services and facilities to support all programs of the college. - Foster community relationships that facilitate partnering for mutual success.
 II.
 Philosophy The philosophy of Georgia Highlands College is expressed in the beliefs that education is essential to the intellectual, physical, economic, social, emotional, cultural, and environmental well-being of individuals and society and that education should be geographically and physically accessible and affordable.
 In support of this philosophy, the College maintains a teaching/learning environment which promotes inclusiveness and provides educational opportunities, programs and services of excellence in response to documented needs.
 III.
-Shared Values - 1) Access making programs and services available within our service area - 2) Student Success -placing students at the heart of what we do - 3) Integrity demonstrating an ethical approach by our words and actions - 4) Excellence providing the highest level of quality service and teaching - 5) Freedom of expression allowing all campus constituents to share thoughts and feelings in an honorable and open way - 6) Inclusiveness appreciating and incorporating the uniqueness of all individuals - 7) Cooperation modeling and forming collegial and productive relationships - 8) Passion inspiring others to create an environment of teaching, learning and work where all parties grow and are challenged - 9) Critical Thinking making decisions informed by data and shaped by context - 10) Collaboration building and fostering relationships that provide the highest mutual benefit to the college and the communities we serve Georgia Highlands College Welcome Statement Georgia Highlands College embraces its responsibility to foster an environment of respect and understanding among all individuals and groups.
-We welcome everyone who wants to participate in our learning community, regardless of race, ethnicity, national origin, religious or political beliefs, gender, age, sexual orientation, economic status, physical or mental abilities, or any other distinction that represents the wide variety of experience reflected in our society.
-In order to preserve this atmosphere of free thought, positive interaction and mutual respect, we promise that bigotry will not be tolerated at Georgia Highlands College, nor will any expressions of hatred, prejudice or behaviors that infringe upon the freedom that every individual deserves.
-Abuse or harassment against anyone on our campuses, whether verbal, physical or psychological is unacceptable and will not be allowed.
-All students and employees of Georgia Highlands College dedicate themselves to the defense and implementation of these principles as core values of the college's goals and mission.
+Shared Values - 1) Access making programs and services available within our service area - 2) Student Success -placing students at the heart of what we do - 3) Integrity demonstrating an ethical approach by our words and actions - 4) Excellence providing the highest level of quality service and teaching - 5) Freedom of expression allowing all campus constituents to share thoughts and feelings in an honorable and open way - 6) Inclusiveness appreciating and incorporating the uniqueness of all individuals - 7) Cooperation modeling and forming collegial and productive relationships - 8) Passion inspiring others to create an environment of teaching, learning and work where all parties grow and are challenged - 9) Critical Thinking making decisions informed by data and shaped by context - 10) Collaboration building and fostering relationships that provide the highest mutual benefit to the college and the communities we serve Georgia Highlands College Welcome Statement Georgia Highlands College (GHC) is actively building a community of diverse cultures, backgrounds, and life experiences.
+At GHC, we appreciate and leverage our differences while fostering an equitable environment where everyone is valued, included, and respected.
+Additionally, GHC strives for continuous improvement and innovation in our polices, practices, and resources.
+We are committed to providing genuine opportunities to thrive regardless of race, ethnicity, national origin, religious belief, political belief, gender, age, sexual orientation, economic status, physical ability, mental ability, or any other distinction.
+Continuously committed to encouraging and supporting healthy lifestyles, healthy communities and the overall success of present and future generations, GHC will not tolerate bias, expressions of hatred, prejudice or behaviors that infringe upon the freedom and civility every individual deserves and we expect.
+Abuse or harassment against anyone on our campuses, whether verbal, physical or psychological is unacceptable and will not be tolerated.
+All GHC students and employees dedicate themselves to implementing and defending these principles as core values of the college's mission and goals.